stasjan11/UmaMusume_event_tracker/README.md

 Just a test version without any explanation.
 For Global only.
-Card dracking implemented, Uma events - not yet.
+Card tracking implemented, Uma events - not yet.
-Start from app.py in scr folder
+Start from NewApp.py in scr folder